Practical Steps to Take After Releasing an MVP

 Rolling out a minimum viable product was the first big chapter of your project.
 However, what steps should entrepreneurs or startups take after launching an MVP?
 Let's take a look at the must-dos after MVP launch that can help you turn it into a successful product that fits the market.

 As an entrepreneur, you may find yourself in a situation where you've developed an MVP but have to figure out the other half of the equation.
-It's essential to turn your MVP into a full-fledged product that fits the market by undergoing a series of product development phases.
+Observation, analysis, and further planning are what you'll be busy with next in order to turn your MVP into a full-fledged product and reach market success after it undergoes a series of development cycles.

-An MVP is only the first crucial milestone of software product development.
+An MVP is only the first crucial milestone of product development.
 As the initial version of the software, it is designed to assist you in investigating and testing your business idea before you enter the market.
-That approach drives the following MVP benefits for your business:
+There are multiple MVP benefits for your business:

 • idea and hypothesis validation;